 Want to meet other new parents before the birth?

-The Centres run a ‘Caterpillars’ session at Acle Children’s Centres and ‘Butterflies’ sessions at Caister Children’s Centre and Newtown Community Centre.
-See Activity Programmes for dates.
+‘Caterpillars’ sessions run at Caister, Acle Marshes and Trinity Children’s Centres and also at Newtown Community Centre.
+See the Activity Timetable for dates and times.
 You can meet new parents, hear their birthing stories and make some new friends before your baby is born.